Mom’s Potato Salad with a Twist

 How to Make Mom’s Potato Salad with a Twist

-Just like my mom, I boil my large potatoes with the skin on.
-Once they are fork-tender I let them cool and simply peel off the skin.
-I then dice them into bite-size chunks.
+To make this salad like my mom does, I boiled my large potatoes with the skin on.
+Once they are fork-tender, I let them cool, peel off the skin, and dice them into bite-sized chunks.
+Side Note: Feel free to peel and dice before boiling if you’d prefer.

 Combine the remaining ingredients (except paprika) in a large bowl & mix thoroughly.
 Taste and re-season if needed.